ADORSYS-GIS/webank-UserApp/Docs/Offline_Withdrawal_Architecture.md

 ## Conclusion

 - The Offline Withdrawal functionality ensures a secure and reliable transaction process by incorporating digital certificates and JWTs for authentication and verification.
-The architecture leverages multiple systems—Client, Agent, **Online Banking System (OBS)**, and **Digital Account System (DAS)**—to authenticate both the client and agent, verify transaction integrity, and process withdrawals securely.
+The architecture leverages multiple systems—Client, Agent, **Online Banking System (OBS)**, and **Deposit Account Service (DAS)**—to authenticate both the client and agent, verify transaction integrity, and process withdrawals securely.
 The flow is designed to prevent fraud and unauthorized access by validating the signed data structures at each step, ensuring the transaction is legitimate and executed only when all conditions are met.

 This architecture is scalable, allowing for future integration with other transaction types and systems, enhancing the security and extensibility of the platform.